rucinskimaciej/tapsterbot/README.md

 # Why using such bot?
 - Bring fun in your office
-- Gring automation four your tests
+- Bring automation for your tests
 - Extend your software-based instrumented tests (UI Automator, Espresso, Kakao, Appium or whatever) with hardware-based tests
+- Deal with secured elements on which no software can click

 # If you are using Tapster with Appium
 - Do not install Appium or Node.js with sudo